Rupee registers marginal gain against US dollar

 - Currency settles at 278.04 against the greenback in inter-bank market

-At close, the local unit settled at 278.04, up by Re0.06 against the greenback, as per the State Bank of Pakistan (SBP).
+At close, the local unit settled at 278.04, up by Re0.04 against the greenback, as per the State Bank of Pakistan (SBP).

 In a key development, the Board of Directors of Pakistan International Airlines Corporation Limited (PIACL) has taken a significant step towards the privatisation of the national carrier by approving a Scheme of Arrangement (SoA) in its 83rd meeting.